 What was it like to visit the soldiers in the hospitals?

 How was the transition returning home to the United States?

 What would you like people to remember and understand most about the women who served?

 How do you feel Veterans think of your time having served with them?
 Have any Veterans expressed their feelings to you directly?

-What are your fondest or most interesting memories of your time serving in Vietnam?
+What are your fondest or most interesting memories of your time serving in Korea and/or Vietnam?